bochaco/safe-coins-wallet/README.md

 The `XORName` is a random address in the SAFE Network which is generated automatically by the SAFE API when creating the Public MutableData.

-In order to have a Public MutableData to be recognised by a wallet as a ThanksCoin its `Tag_type` value has to be set to `21082018`.
+In order to have a Public MutableData to be recognised by a wallet as a ThanksCoin its `Type_tag` value has to be set to `21082018`.

 Finally, since MutableData ownership transfer is not available yet on the SAFE Network, in order to mimic the transfer of ownership, the ThanksCoins contain a single entry which key is `coin-data` and its value is a serialised JSON containing the current (`owner`) and previous owner (`prev_owner`) of the coin.